chickensoft-games/chickensoft_site/docs/setup.md

 Open the new project in VSCode and use the provided launch configurations to debug your application.

 :::tip
 If you need to share code **and** other resource files like scenes, textures, music, and anything else that isn't a C# source file, you should use a Godot Asset Library package instead.
-Chickensoft's [Chicken] CLI tool allows you to easily install and manage addons in your project.
+Chickensoft's [GodotEnv] CLI tool allows you to easily install and manage addons in your project.

-<Spacer><GithubCard profile='chickensoft-games' repo='Chicken' logo='/img/chickensoft/chicken.svg'/></Spacer>
+<Spacer><GithubCard profile='chickensoft-games' repo='GodotEnv' logo='/img/chickensoft/godot_env.png'/></Spacer>
 :::

 [dotnet-6-sdk]: https://dotnet.microsoft.com/en-us/download/dotnet/6.0